Friday, October 24, 2025

 Literacy

 Our students are currently reading several non-fiction texts in order to find cause and effect relationships of events and / or people.
-Some cause and effect relationships included the causes of the Great Pacific Garbage Patch, the effects of owning a wild pet, and what the effects were of the Civil Rights Movement.
-Next week, our students will read about women of discovery, who accomplished great feats and helped pave the way for many young girls and women today!
+Some cause and effect relationships included the effects of owning a wild pet, and what causes White Nose Syndrome in bats.
+This week, our students read about women of discovery, who accomplished great feats and helped pave the way for many young girls and women today!
 These magnificent women include Bessie Coleman, Katherine Johnson, Mae Jemison, and Wilma Rudolph!
+We are looking forward to reading about some real life superheroes next week!

 Writing

-Our students are in the early stages of planning their analytical choice essays.
-Their for-or-against topic choices include: Celebrating Christopher Columbus, Learning foreign languages in school, GMO information on food labels, and cell phones in the classroom, just to name a few.
+Our students are in the middle of their analytical choice essays.
+Their for-or-against topic choices include: Celebrating Christopher Columbus, learning foreign languages in school, GMO information on food labels, and cell phones in the classroom, just to name a few.
 Students will utilize multiple resources to research their topic, plan their introductions, body paragraphs, and conclusions.

 Math